PREVIOUS : What is Self-Control ? (#2)

 However, the perception of control (whether accurate or not) influences people’s behaviors and emotions more strongly than actual control.

-People generally attribute one of the following broad causes / reasons for being able to arrive at a goals or receive rewards:
+Psychologists generally attribute one of the following broad causes / reasons for being able to achieve goals or accept rewards :

-– Internal Stable : self-determined by our own ability & personal mastery “It’s due to me” (MORE…. re.
+– Internal Stable : self-determined by the person’s own ability & personal mastery “It’s due to me” (MORE…. re.
 ‘Locus of Control’)

-– Internal Unstable : rewards are based on how much effort we put out, & for how long
+– Internal Unstable : rewards are based on how much effort were put out, & for how long

-• ‘Internals’ know they have general control in their life, & specific control over areas such as health, intellectual functioning, memory & relationships.
+• ‘Internals’ know they generally have control in life, & specific control over areas such as health, intellectual functioning, memory & relationships.

-They tend to be highly motivated to achieve, are not very outer-directed, & believe they’re able to successfully take actions that are needed to achieve their goals
+They tend to be highly motivated to achieve, are not very outer-directed, & believe they’re able to successfully take actions that are required to reach their goals

 • Contingency: deciding if a particular outcome is controllable or not